 Check the RNA integrity on an agarose gel which is confirmed by the appearance of two bands corresponding to the two ribosomal subunits [1].

 Shot of gel showing the two bands corresponding to the two ribosomal subunits.
+Use screen to show gel with bands

 Then, after performing ribosomal RNA depletion using the preferred approach, elute the RNA in an adequate volume of nuclease-free water [1] and quantify it using a spectrophotometer [2].
+Purified RNA can be again used in RT-PCR

 Talent eluting RNA in nuclease-free water.

 Talent placing the sample in a spectrophotometer for quantification.
+(Maybe add text about using RNA in RT-PCR?)

 Analysis of the Sequencing Data